-- 1. Expend more funds than will be received in the fiscal year unless the debt guideline (below) is met. - 2.
-Indebt the District in an amount greater than can be repaid by identified and otherwise unencumbered general fund revenues within the current fiscal year. - 3.
-Obligate the District to future bond issues or commit bond funds without Board approval. - 4.
-Allow the unassigned ending fund balance to fall below 2% of total projected general fund revenue. - 5.
-Take any action that would cause the bond rating to be downgraded. - 6.
-Fail to settle payroll and debts in a timely manner. - 7.
-Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - 8.
-Fail to aggressively pursue receivables after a reasonable grace period. - 9.
-Fail to ensure that Vegas Public Broadcasting Service (PBS) follows all Federal Communication Commission (FCC) and Corporation for Public Broadcasting (CPB) quidelines. - 10.
-Take any action, without Board notification, that could result in reduced funding levels for current or future periods. - 11.
-Fail to notify the Board in a timely manner when functional level expenditures exceed budgeted appropriations.
+- 1. Expend funds received in the fiscal year unless the debt guideline (below) is met. - 2.
+Indebt the District in an amount no greater than can be repaid by identified and otherwise unencumbered general fund revenues within the current fiscal year. - 3.
+Obligate the District to future bond issues or commit bond funds with Board approval. - 4.
+Ensure the unassigned ending fund balance does not fall below 2% of total projected general fund revenue, without Board approval of a waiver. - 5.
+Ensure no action is taken that would cause the bond rating to be downgraded. - 6.
+Settle payroll and debts in a timely manner. - 7.
+Ensure tax payments and other government-ordered payments or filings are paid on time and accurately filed. - 8.
+Aggressively pursue receivables after a reasonable grace period. - 9.
+Ensure that Vegas Public Broadcasting Service (PBS) follows all Federal Communication Commission (FCC) and Corporation for Public Broadcasting (CPB) guidelines.

+- Take no action, without Board notification, that could result in reduced funding levels for current or future periods. - 11.
+Notify the Board in a timely manner when functional level expenditures varies from budgeted appropriations. - 12.
+Ensure any healthcare agreement is brought to the Board for approval.

-EL-8: Asset Protection
+SE-8: Asset Protection